shadowezz/Productiv/docs/DeveloperGuide.md

 **MSS**
 1. User chooses to view a meeting.
 2. User enters the command to view a meeting into the command box.
-3. Productiv displays the meeting in the view box.
+3. Productiv displays the meeting in the right panel and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC24 - Find meetings**
+**Use case: M04 - Find meetings**

 **Precondition(s):**
 * User is in the meeting mode.
 * User has keyword(s) for Productiv to find meetings with.

+**Guarantee(s):**
+* The right panel will be cleared.

 **MSS**
 1. User chooses to find meetings.
 2. User enters the command and keyword(s) to find meetings into the command box.
-3. Productiv returns all matching meetings in the list box.
+3. Productiv returns all matching meetings in the left panel and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC25 - List all meetings**
+**Use case: M05 - List all meetings**

 **Precondition(s):**
 * User is in the meeting mode.
 * User has at least one existing meeting in Productiv.

+**Guarantee(s):**
+* The right panel will be cleared.

 **MSS**
 1. User chooses to list all meetings.
 2. User enters the command to list all meetings into the command box.
-3. Productiv lists out all meetings in the list box.
+3. Productiv lists out all meetings in the left panel and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC26 - Delete a meeting**
+**Use case: M06 - Delete a meeting**

 **Precondition(s):**
 * User is in the meeting mode.
 * Meeting to delete exists.

 **Guarantee(s):**
+* The left panel will reflect the updated meeting list.
+* The right panel will be cleared.
-* Upon successful command, the Dashboard's Schedule will be updated accordingly.
+* The dashboard's Schedule will be updated accordingly.
 * The deleted meeting will not have its data stored anymore in Productiv.
 * The deleted meeting cannot be retrieved back.

 **MSS**
 1. User chooses to delete a meeting.
 2. User enters the command to delete a meeting into the command box.
-3. Productiv deletes the meeting from the meeting list.
+3. Productiv deletes the meeting from the meeting list and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC27 - Clear all meetings**
+**Use case: M07 - Clear all meetings**

 **Precondition(s):**
 * User is in the meeting mode.
 * User has at least one existing meeting in Productiv.

 **Guarantee(s):**
+* The left and right panels will be cleared.
-* Upon successful command, the Dashboard's Schedule will be updated accordingly.
+* The dashboard's Schedule will be updated accordingly.
 * The cleared meetings will not have its data stored anymore in Productiv.
 * The cleared meetings cannot be retrieved back.

 **MSS**
 1. User chooses to clear all meetings.
 2. User enters the command to clear all meetings into the command box.
-3. Productiv clears all meetings from the meeting list.
+3. Productiv clears all meetings from the meeting list and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.